 Gibraltar Range and Washpool National Parks are on Bundjalung, Gumbaynggirr and Ngarrabul Country.
-I acknowledge the Traditional Custodians of this area and their connection to Country, and pay my respects to their Elders past and present.
+I acknowledge the Traditional Custodians of this area and their deep and ongoing connection to Country, and pay my respects to their Elders past and present.

-GIBRALTAR RANGE AND WASHPOOL NATIONAL PARKS: KNOW BEFORE YOU GO
+GIBRALTAR RANGE AND WASHPOOL NATIONAL PARKS: TIPS FOR YOUR FIRST VISIT

 HOW TO GET TO GIBRALTAR RANGE AND WASHPOOL